Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 Take a look at this buying guide before settling for a treadmill so that you’re well-informed about picking a suitable machine.

-If, like us, you also tend to get bored while working out, you should consider buying a treadmill that comes with some sort of entertainment.
-Today, many manufacturers focus on increasing customer value by designing treadmills that serve the basic purpose and provide entertainment.
-If your existing treadmill doesn't feature any of such, consider getting a desk attachment to offer it more functionality.
+Many manufacturers focus on increasing customer value by designing treadmills that serve the basic purpose and provide entertainment through large displays and built-in apps.
+If your treadmill doesn't have such features, consider getting a desk attachment to improve functionality.

-Modern treadmills are paired with Bluetooth to allow you to listen to music as you work out.
-Some, such as NordicTrack Commercial 1750 and X22i, also have an iFit application and Google Maps view to mimic real-life tracks.
-Thus boosting your motivation and making fitness fun.
+Modern treadmills are paired with Bluetooth to listen to music as you work out.
+Some high-end models, like NordicTrack Ultra 1750, have an iFit application and map view to mimic real-life tracks.
+These features keep you motivated and make your workouts more enjoyable.

 Motorised Treadmills